Heart-filled conversations don’t often surface with work colleagues.

 “Your husband, your father.
 Such great men.
 I have three daughters…I need to know how to help them if…”

-I was relieved to leave the memories of the darkness that surrounded me in 2003 and return to the hard-won, peaceful state of mind that now fills my life in 2010.
+I was relieved to leave the memories of the darkness that surrounded me years earlier and return to the hard-won, peaceful state of mind that now fills my life in 2010.
 I collected myself and moved the conversation away from me.

 “The best way to help them is with knowledge,” I counseled gently.
 “It’s never too early to know if everything is, um, working properly.
 Knowledge is power.
 The more you know, early, the easier it is to plan.
 Doctors can test for ovarian reserve, hormone levels…everything might be perfectly fine.
 Either way you have a baseline.”